Azure/azure-powershell/src/Blueprint/Blueprint/help/Get-AzBlueprintArtifact.md

 ```

-Retrieve a blueprint artifact with its properties.
-If blueprint version is not specified, draft version is retrieved.
-In the case where there is no draft version, latest published blueprint returned.
+Retrieve artifacts from a blueprint definition..

 ## PARAMETERS